origin-1/gulp-eslint-new/README.md

 `writer` param type: `NodeJS.WritableStream | Function | undefined`

-Format all linted files once.
+Format all linted files at once.
 This should be used in the stream after piping through `gulpESLintNew`; otherwise, this will find no ESLint results to format.

 The `formatter` argument determines the [ESLint formatter](https://eslint.org/docs/user-guide/formatters/) used to format linting results.